PM urges people to be patient

 He referred to the State of Madina and the golden principles put in place by the Holy Prophet (PBUH) and said no country could achieve progress and development without following the rule of law.

-“Any country that pursues might is right could neither develop nor prosper,” he added.
-The prime minister said many nations that did not ensure the rule of law faced destruction.
+“Any country that pursues “might is right” could neither develop nor prosper, he added.
+The prime minister said many nations that did not ensure rule of law faced destruction.
 “NROs lead a country to destruction,” he remarked.

 He said Pakistan was one of the most resource-rich nations but was lagging behind just because of the corruption of its previous leaders, who laundered money abroad.
 On the contrary, he said the countries with rule of law like Switzerland and Scandinavian countries were prospering despite having no huge resources except tourism.